Darryl B. Hood: Environmental

-Darryl B. Hood also took part in many environmental and social-based studies, such as The Effects of Social, Personal, and Behavioral Risk Factors and PM 2.5% on Cardio-Metabolic Disparities in a Cohort of Community Health Center Patients.
+Hood also took part in environmental and social-based studies, such as The Effects of Social, Personal, and Behavioral Risk Factors and PM 2.5% on Cardio-Metabolic Disparities in a Cohort of Community Health Center Patients.
 The results of this experiment indicated that race, as a risk factor for disease, and as a way to elaborate on the patterning of CMD, should not be considered as "biological programming".
 The study indefinitely connected the disparities amongst highly impoverished areas to be an important factor in regard to health outcomes.
 The publication called for additional studies that examine racial health disparities within different SES, social-economic status, and subgroups, particularly with these groups being in different geographical areas.

 In another study, Hood participated in applying Citizen Science Risk Communication Tools in a Vulnerable Urban Community.
 This study created a portal that included a few categories for the local community called a public participatory geographic information system (PPGIS).
 This was used to communicate with citizens about potential or current environmental risks due to the industries in their communities, specifically due to elevated levels of metals in the soil outside of the natural level.
 Participants were to be informed by a card about the results of their residential soils so they could be more vocal and aware of their health.
 This study explored five social determinants of health: economic stability, education, health/healthcare, neighborhood, social, and community.
 They did this by creating a campaign which is known as The Healthy People 2020.
 The goal of this study was to begin the conversation of working towards developing better education and environmental interventions to improve the health of the community.

-Dr. Hood has recently been involved in research looking into the allostatic load, the effects that chronic stress has on an individual, and cardiovascular disease risk. focused their study on African American adults measuring their allosteric load (taking different blood measurements), and resilience by looking into their personal lives, and their lifestyle using covariates.
+Hood has recently been involved in research looking into the allostatic load, the effects that chronic stress has on an individual, and cardiovascular disease risk. focused their study on African American adults measuring their allosteric load (taking different blood measurements), and resilience by looking into their personal lives, and their lifestyle using covariates.
 The overall findings of this study were that allosteric load and cardiovascular disease were directly proportional.
 This means that with higher levels of allosteric load African-American adults have a higher chance of developing cardiovascular disease as they age.